rhafer/opencloud/services/notifications/README.md

 <!-- also see the userlog readme -->

-Important: For the time being, the embedded ownCloud Web frontend only supports the main language code but does not handle any territory.
+Important: For the time being, the embedded OpenCloud Web frontend only supports the main language code but does not handle any territory.
 When strings are available in the language code `language_territory`, the web frontend does not see it as it only requests `language`.
 In consequence, any translations made must exist in the requested `language` to avoid a fallback to the default.

 ### Translation Rules